-Benefit In-Network Out-of Network Limitations Office visits for prenatal and postnatal care from a licensed doctor or certified nurse-midwife , including diagnostic procedures Newborn Plan pays 100% after initial co-payment.
-(See Overview of Out-of-Pocket Expenses on pages 35-36.)
-No co-payment for first postnatal visit.
-Prenatal co-payment limited to the co-payment for the first visit only in-hospital nursery, and home care nursing services mst postriatai visit. for maternity care.
-Obstetrical care admission (in hospital or birthing center) Plan pays 100% after \$100 co-payment for admission Plan pays 50% of the allowed amount after the deductible Home birth with a certified nurse-midwife Plan pays 100% When the Plan authorizes the use of a non-participating nurse-midwife for home birth, then services are paid at the same rate as a participating obstetrician.
-Home health care visit Plan pays 100% One (1) home health care visit within 24 hours of discharge if the mother leaves the hospital before the 48 or 96 hour period indicated under hospital benefits.
+Benefit In-Network Out-of Network Limitations Office visits for prenatal and postnatal care from a licensed doctor or certified nurse-midwife , including diagnostic procedures Newborn in-hospital nursery, Plan pays 100% after initial co-payment.
+(See Overview of Out-of- Pocket Expenses on pages 36-37.)
+No co-payment for Plan pays 50% of the allowed amount after the deductible Prenatal co-payment limited to the co-payment for the first visit only for maternity care. and home care nursing services first postnatal visit.
+Obstetrical care admission (in hospital or birthing center) Plan pays 100% after \$100 co-payment for admission Plan pays 50% of the allowed amount after the deductible Out-of-network birthing centers are not covered.
+No coverage for out-of-network birthing centers Home birth with a certified nurse-midwife Plan pays 100% Plan pays 50% of the allowed amount after the deductible When the Plan authorizes the use of a non- participating nurse-midwife for home birth, then services are paid at the same rate as a participating obstetrician.
+A home health care visit Plan pays 100% One (1) home health care visit within 24 hours of discharge if the mother leaves the hospital before the 48 or 96 hour period indicated under hospital benefits.
 Circumcision of newborn males